If you could craft a beard that crosses both old world sophistication and the modern-day hipster, then you probably are picturing the Van Dyke beard.

 How Do You Get a Van Dyke Beard

 The good news is that even if you grow hair slowly, you can create the Van Dyke beard.
-This look is mainly defined by the way you trim the hair around your mouth.
+This look is mainly defined by how you trim the hair around your mouth.
 While some guides say to start off from a full beard, you can start combing your beard and trimming your mustache in certain areas to get this look.

 One of the best representations of the Van Dyke beard is the anchor shape.
 Here is an example: